 “It takes a special combination of skills to shepherd climate legislation like this to success.
 You can’t do it without the collaborative approach that Annel applies so well,” said Rachel’s Network President Fern Shepard.
 “We are thrilled that she is a member of our inaugural cohort of Catalyst Award winners.”

 In addition to her work on climate legislation, Annel leads research and advocacy on New York’s coastal resilience, green infrastructure, and renewable energy – all with equity as a central focus.

 “Annel’s considerable analytical skills – and genuine commitment to urban environmentalism – are combined with an accessibility, confidence and good humor that improves every team she works with,” said New York City Environmental Justice Alliance Executive Director Eddie Bautista.
 “The political and climate conditions are so dire, yet the possibilities for change are palpable, especially when lights like Annel keep appearing.”

 Annel has also worked for the Earth Institute’s Urban Climate Change Research Network at Columbia University and the New York City Mayor’s Office for Economic Opportunity.
-She will be honored at an awards ceremony along with five other winners at Rachel’s Network Annual Meeting in Washington, DC in March 2020.

 Rachel’s Network, named after noted environmentalist Rachel Carson, is a community of women at the intersection of environmental advocacy, philanthropy, and leadership.
 Their mission is to promote women as impassioned leaders and agents of change dedicated to the stewardship of the earth.
 The Rachel’s Network Catalyst Award was established to address the underrepresentation of women of color in leadership positions in the environmental community.